JieZouIR/PSCon/README.md

 - The `PSCon` is the root directory.
 Within this, the `dataset` directory contains various JSON files that are part of the `PSCon` dataset. `system` is the `PSCon` dataset collection system. `experiment` is the model folder for `PSCon`.
 - `dataset`
-  - `conversation_cn.json`, `conversation_en.json` are the Chinese and English conversation data.
+  - `conversation_cn.json`, `conversation_en.json` are the Chinese and English conversation data, respectively.
   - `croissant-conversation-cn.json`, `croissant-conversation-en.json` are the Croissant Format.
-  - `knowledgeGraph_cn.json`, `knowledgeGraph_en.json` are the Chinese and English knowledge graph data.
-The knowledge graph consists of two parts, the search product and its details, and whether the users of the product recommended in the dialogue like it.
+  - `knowledgeGraph_cn.json`, `knowledgeGraph_en.json` are the Chinese and English knowledge graph data, respectively.
+The knowledge graph consists of users, products, and their details.

 - `system`
   - `chat-labelling-backend` is the back-end project of the system, which is responsible for data storage and management and business logic processing.
   - `chat-labelling-frontend` is the front-end project of the system, responsible for UI design and user interaction
-  - `chat-labelling-proxy-server` is the proxy project of the system and is responsible for the processing of product search interface.
+  - `chat-labelling-proxy-server` is the proxy project of the system and is responsible for the processing of the product search interface.
-  - `resources` is the resource library of the system, which stores the resources commonly used at the front and back end.
+  - `resources` is the resource library of the system, which stores the resources commonly used at the front and back ends.
   - `README.md` is the instruction document for the system.

 - `experiment`